CosmoLike/roman_cpip_data_challenge/data_challenge1_real/README.md

 ## Default mask:

 The matrix, as given, is not positive definite.
-To make the matrix positive definite, you must remove the first two theta bins from each section of the galaxy-galaxy lensing and galaxy-clustering components.
-This can be done by masking out the corresponding points.
-The default mask provided applies just this cut.
+To make the matrix positive definite, you must make a cut on small-theta scales for galaxy-galaxy lensing and galaxy-clustering components.
+We find that a galaxy clustering cut at scales of 1.5 Mpc/h is sufficient for this purpose.
+Using the default mask provided will automatically apply this cut by masking out the corresponding points.

 ## Redshift distribution: